Websites for Kids of all Ages

-I remember a time in my life that as I closed my eyes to sleep, my brain reverberated with nursery rhymes, the alphabet song, and because I am a nerd and decided to teach my in-house kindergarten kid the periodic table song (yes, I see a psychologist couch in my child's future), that one.
-When I was too exhausted to entertain a tiny being with incommensurate amounts of energy, I plonked my child in front of the computer (yes, I plead guilty) and opened a bunch of kids websites for her to navigate.
-I let her sing along with Boowa and Kwala, or explore the jungles with Dora, or learn science stuff with the Magic School Bus or navigate a few more kindergarten learning websites I had heard about from friends, family and google search.
-These were not only entertaining but were also educational websites that made learning so much fun.
+I remember a time in my life that as I closed my eyes to sleep, my brain filled with nursery rhymes and the alphabet song.
+Since I am a nerd, I decided to teach my kindergarten kid the periodic table song (yes, I see a psychologist's couch in my child's future).
+When I was too exhausted to entertain a tiny being with extreme amounts of energy, I plopped my child in front of the computer (yes, I plead guilty) and opened a bunch of kid websites for her to navigate.
+I let her sing along with Boowa and Kwala or explore the jungles with Dora.
+I allowed her to learn science with the Magic School Bus or navigate a few more kindergarten learning websites I heard about from friends, family, and Google search.
+These sites were both educational and entertaining, which made learning fun.

-The internet has exploded since then, and there is now no dearth of safe, informative, educational and entertaining sites for kids of all ages.
-While it is not a good idea to have the child spend too much time in front of a glowing screen, the digital domain is part of the child's life now, and it may be unavoidable.
-In fact, research has shown that "early computer exposure before or during the preschool years is associated with development of preschool concepts and cognition among young children.”
-This means that there is now an additional responsibility for the parent/guardian to expose the child to good educational websites.
+Since then, the internet has exploded.
+There is now a surplus of safe, informative, educational, and entertaining sites for kids of all ages.
+While it is not a good idea to have the child spend too much time in front of a glowing screen, the digital domain is now part of the child's life.
+It may be unavoidable.
+Research has shown that "early computer exposure before or during the preschool years is associated with the development of preschool concepts and cognition among young children."
+So, there is more responsibility for parents to expose their children to good educational websites.

-Here are some websites arranged in approximate order of age to which they cater, from toddler to older kids.
+Here are some websites listed by age to which they cater, from toddler to older kids.

-Lil' Fingers Storybook: Toddlers love listening to stories, and if the stories come with big buttons and bright colours, so much more fun.
+Lil' Fingers Storybook: Toddlers love listening to stories, and if the stories come with big buttons and bright colors, it is so much more fun.
 The site also introduces the kid to reading, which, as is well known, is critical for brain development.

-Leading to Reading: Designed for children ages 0-2 and 3-5, kids read, sing, play, and explore a variety of subjects and books, in English and Spanish.
+Leading to Reading: Designed for children ages 0-2 and 3-5, kids read, sing, play, and explore various subjects and books, in English and Spanish.

 PEEP and the Big Wide World: What is childhood without coloring activities?
-PEEP and the Big Wide World is a fun and interactive educational site for three- to five-year-olds with coloring pages, games, and offline activities for parents and kids.
+PEEP and the Big Wide World is a fun and interactive educational site for kids ages three to five.
+It has coloring pages, games, and offline activities for parents and kids.

-Kindergarten and Preschool Games by Sheppard's Software: The educational games are specifically designed with preschool and kindergarten children in mind.
+Kindergarten and Preschool Games by Sheppard's Software: The educational games are designed with preschool and kindergarten children.
 The games range in topics that include colors, shapes, numbers, and the alphabet.

-The Kidz Page is packed with online coloring pages, jigsaw puzzlesm word games and special sets of activities and games for holidays.
+The Kidz Page: This site is packed with online coloring pages, jigsaw puzzles, word games, and unique sets of activities for holidays.

-Learning Games For Kids: Online learning games and songs for kids are fun, teach important skills for preschool and elementary school kids
+Learning Games For Kids: Online learning games and songs for kids are fun.
+They teach essential skills for preschool and elementary school kids.

-KinderWeb Educational Games: Interactive games for young children, teach about money, colors, shapes and more that the child should know before embarking on the journey of kindergarten.
+KinderWeb Educational Games: Interactive games for young children.
+This site teaches about money, colors, shapes, and more.
 I must admit, I paused at "money"!

-Curious World: Meant for pre-preschool children, the site introduces the pre-schooler to math, reading readiness skills, and social skills.
+Curious World: This site is meant for preschool children.
+The site introduces the preschooler to math, reading readiness skills, and social skills.

-ABC Activities: Helps the preschooler with alphabet recognition through a number of activities.
+ABC Activities: Helps the preschooler with alphabet recognition through many activities.

-Learning Planet: With a variety of interactive games for young children, the kids learn to recognize the alphabet, gain math skills, and participate in word strategy games.
+Learning Planet: Includes various interactive games for young children.
+This site helps kids recognize the alphabet, gain math skills, and participate in word strategy games.
 A yearly subscription is required.

 Starfall: An interactive site with online activities, books, and printable materials.
-Children can listen to interactive stories and play games to teach them beginning and ending sounds, as well as rhyming, word families, and sight words.
+Children can listen to interactive stories and play games to teach them beginning and ending sounds.
+It also teaches rhyming, word families, and sight words.

 Pigeon Presents!
 Starring Mo Willems' Pigeon!: Children can play interactive games and meet Mo's pigeon and other characters.
 The book guides also include posters and printable activities for children.

-Mr. Nussbaum: Aimed at kids from preschool all the way to grade eight, the site provides games, and educational material in history, math, science, and much more.
+Mr. Nussbaum: This site is for kids from preschool all the way to grade eight.
+The site provides games and educational material in history, math, science, and much more.

-Dance Mat Typing: "But my child does not know how to type”.
+Dance Mat Typing: "But my child does not know how to type."
 Not true.
-Your child types better than you, but if you are unconvinced, Dance mat typing is an interactive site that teaches children how to type!
+Your child types better than you, but if you are not convinced, Dance Mat Typing is an interactive site that teaches children how to type!
 Children can play typing games as they work their way from skill level 1 to level 4.
 The typing games are set to music and are appropriate for children of all ages.

-ABC Mouse: A subscription-based comprehensive fun learning academy, infotaining children from kindergarten to grade 2, with animations, books, games puzzles, art and printables.
+ABC Mouse: A subscription-based comprehensive and fun learning academy for children from kindergarten to grade 2.
+ABC Mouse uses animations, books, games, puzzles, art, and printables.

-BrainPOP: A plucky robot and his friends teach kids about historical events, science and even the stock market.
-Stock market for kids.
-If that is not cool, what is?
+BrainPOP: A robot and his friends teach kids about historical events, science, and even the stock market.
+If that isn't cool, what is?

-Chillola.com, meant for elementary school kids, allow children from around the world to interact with one another and learn another language.
+Chillola.com: Site meant for elementary school kids.
+It allows children from around the world to interact with one another and learn another language.
 Kids interact through sharing their works of art, poems, and more.

-PBS Kids: This kids' website allows the kindergarten child to interact with her favorite PBS characters (Clifford, Arthur, Sesame Street, etc). by playing interactive learning games.
-There is also information for parents about helping children learn at home, as well as transition to school.
+PBS Kids: This kids' website allows kindergarten children to interact with their favorite PBS characters (Clifford, Arthur, Sesame Street, etc.) by playing interactive learning games.
+There is also information for parents about helping children learn at home and transition to school.

-Seussville: What's childhood without some Dr. Seuss thrown in?
+Seussville: What's childhood without some Dr. Seuss?
 Kids can learn about Dr. Seuss on his biography page and play games.
-There are also activity ideas for teachers and parents, and video clips of the colorful characters from Dr. Seuss stories.
+There are also activity ideas for teachers and parents.
+The site also has video clips of the colorful characters from Dr. Seuss's stories.

-Bubblesphere: The internet is rife with cute pictures of babies and toddlers squealing in delight at bubbles and the joy of bubbles continues.
-The bubblesphere site is full of recipes for making bubbles of all sizes and shapes.
+Bubblesphere: The internet is full of cute pictures of babies and toddlers squealing in delight at bubbles.
+The Bubblesphere site is full of recipes for making bubbles of all sizes and shapes.

-Discovery Kids: Aimed at elementary school children, this site offers science-themed games and puzzles, as well as find answers to some of their most puzzling science questions, such as "Are bats really blind?" or "Why do we need trees?"
+Discovery Kids: Aimed at elementary school children, this site offers science-themed games and puzzles.
+It also finds answers to some of their most puzzling science questions, such as "Are bats blind?" or "Why do we need trees?"

 Spatulatta: What is the best way to make a picky eater eat?
-Make him cook.
-This site teaches kids cooking basics and helps them try out new recipes built around certain types of meals and their favorite ingredients.
+Make them cook.
+This site teaches kids cooking basics and helps them try out new recipes.
+It is built around certain types of meals and their favorite ingredients.

-National Geographic for Kids: This is a site for elementary and middle school children and is organized by games, stories, videos, and activities about animals and countries around the world.
-This site is a great technology tie-in for science and social studies lessons.
+National Geographic for Kids: This is a site for elementary and middle school children.
+It has games, stories, videos, and activities about animals and countries around the world.
+This site is an excellent technology tie-in for science and social studies lessons.

 For teachers and parents: